Analysis | Romney becomes the latest Republican to offer a dubious historic rationale to side with Trump

 “The historical precedent of election year nominations,” a statement from Romney read, “is that the Senate generally does not confirm an opposing party’s nominee but does confirm a nominee of its own.”

-Ergo, this is simply the Republican-led Senate taking a position consistent with its 2016 rejection of consideration for a nominee introduced by Barack Obama.
+Ergo, this is simply the Republican-led Senate taking a position consistent with its 2016 rejection of consideration for a nominee introduced by President Barack Obama.

 But it’s a ridiculous argument.